-Mevagissey has its own beach which is just north of the village along the coastal path as well as lots of other exceptional local beaches.
+Mevagissey is in close proximity to some of the best beaches in the UK.
 A beach called Pentewan with easier access and more facilities is just around the corner.
-Pentewan is a very large, popular beach with a burger restaurant, swimming pool and campsite.
+Pentewan is a large, popular beach with a burger restaurant, swimming pool and campsite.
 It’s a good choice for people with limited mobility as it’s very flat.
 Despite being very popular, the beach is large enough that it never feels overwhelmingly busy.
 For those looking for more privacy, Vault beach is a good bet and can be reached with a 16 minute drive followed by a half mile walk from the National Trust car park.
 Vault is a proper Cornish beach, the kind of place locals go.
 Charlestown has the historic harbour and several excellent restaurants as well as two mostly shingly beaches.
 There’s also an annual Regatta around late July which has live music and brings a vibrance and buzz to the village.
 Don’t forget you can always walk to Port Mellon, which is ten minutes out of Mevagissey on foot.
 Gorran Haven is in my opinion, one of the gems of the whole of the south coast, but be sure to visit at low tide so there’s plenty of space

 Do not attempt to drive through the village unless necessary.
 Read this very short guide on the best places to park before you leave and you’ll have a smoother trip.
 There are several car parks in Mevagissey, the easiest to access being on the main road on the way into the village.
 It’s large and is situated on the left-hand side of the road, so it’s easy to spot.
 It’s normally worth parking in this carpark to avoid the narrow streets within the center of the town, but you can also park right on the harbour or in one of the other smaller car parks within the town.